actuarialopensource/benchmarks/joss/paper.md

 A 2024 PwC publication [@Kinrade:2024] speculates that graphics processing units (GPUs) may become the norm for actuarial calculation engines.
 Despite discussion of actuarial models running on GPUs in several publications [@Kim:2018; @Hamamura:2022a; @Robidoux:2016], there are no reproducible benchmarks for GPU-based actuarial applications.

-On the CPU the ecosystem is more mature and multiple open source packages might implement a particular calculation.
-In this case we can compare the execution time of the packages on a specific task, as well as validate that the packages can produce the same results.
+On the CPU, the ecosystem is more mature and multiple open source packages might implement a particular calculation.
+In this case we can compare the execution time of the packages on a specific task and validate that the packages can produce the same results.

 # Benchmarking infrastructure

 Calculations performed on CPU are run with GitHub actions on GitHub-hosted runners.
-We found that the execution times reported from Github hosted runners are generally consistent between runs and this has been independently verified by Milliman [@Milliman:2024].
+We found that the execution times reported from GitHub hosted runners are generally consistent between runs and this has been independently verified by Milliman [@Milliman:2024].

 Calculations performed on GPU are published to DockerHub using GitHub actions and tested on GPUs in the cloud.